-Date: 10 April 2020 Preacher: Edward Lobb
+Date: 18 April 2025 Preacher: Edward Lobb

-[0:00] Welcome everybody to our Good Friday service.
-Let me read to you from John's Gospel, chapter 19.
-They took Jesus and he went out, bearing his own cross to the place called the place of a skull, which in Aramaic is called Golgotha.
+[0:00] Pilate delivered Jesus over to them to be crucified.!
+So they took Jesus, and he went out, bearing his own cross, to the place called the Place of the Skull, which in Aramaic is called Golgotha.